illudium/ssh_install_and_secure_config_for_windows/README.md

 # openssh_for_windows
 Installation and configuration of a secure configuration of OpenSSH for Windows 10 (1809 &amp; later) and Server 2019

-Please note that this is something of a quick-and-dirty script in terms of the basic powershell used.
+Please note that the provided item is something of a quick-and-dirty script in terms of the basic powershell used.
 It is not meant to be exemplary coding, the focus on this was the resulting configuration and its security, the provided powershell script does no error-checking and is in fact quite rudimentary.